-City court, located in the Public Safety Building, is comprised of three main divisions.
-The criminal division is responsible for misdemeanors and violations of a criminal nature occurring within the city limits.
-The civil division handles tenant/landlord disputes, civil lawsuits (up to \$15,000 limit), housing code violations, and small claims and commercial claims (up to a \$3,000 limit).
-The traffic division processes traffic violations and misdemeanors, and canine violations issued within the city of Syracuse, most of which are handled via mail.
-City court judges are elected by the voters to preside over all cases brought before city court.
+City court is comprised of three main divisions and represents the city's judicial branch.
+The criminal division is responsible for misdemeanors, domestic violence, drug charges, and other violations of a criminal nature occurring within the city limits.
+The civil division handles tenant/landlord disputes, civil lawsuits (up to \$15,000 limit, as of 2021), housing code violations, and small claims and commercial claims (up to a \$3,000 limit, as of 2021).
+The traffic division processes traffic violations misdemeanors issued within the City of Syracuse. most of which are handled via mail.
+City court judges are elected by the voters to preside over all cases brought before city court and serve 10-year terms.
+More information is available in Chapter 10: Courts.